-Under Belgian law, the buyer can request the annulment of the sale if his consent has been vitiated, and damages if there has been any misrepresentation.
+Under Belgian law, the buyer can request the annulment of the sale if their consent has been vitiated, and can claim damages if there has been any misrepresentation.
 A claim for damages must demonstrate the damage suffered, the fault of the seller (ie, the misrepresentation) and the link between the damage and the fault.

 In share transactions, specific attention is required when defining the damage and drafting the claim procedure in order to ensure that a misrepresentation at target level (eg, compliance with tax law) can qualify as damage (and for which amount) in the hands of the buyer.

-The investor must first have a complete view on the conditions that might affect the title, particularly pre-emption rights and specific conditions that might be imposed by the laws on economic expansion.
+The investor must first have a complete view of the conditions that might affect the title, particularly pre-emption rights and specific conditions that might be imposed in the property title.
+The existence of such specific conditions is usual for logistics assets, mainly consisting in economic conditions (eg, employment conditions).
 These conditions might impede an investor's full enjoyment and, more fundamentally, the bankability of a project.

 As a matter of principle, the “polluter pays” principle is applicable in Belgium, so an investor (landowner) should not be held liable for contamination caused by another person.
-However, each regional legislation on this subject provides for a “waterfall” responsibility, the first in row being the polluter but, in the absence of identification or in the case of bankruptcy, there will be a recourse on the owner.
+However, the legislation on this subject in each Region provides for a “waterfall” responsibility, with the first in line being the polluter but, in the absence of identification or in the case of bankruptcy, there will be recourse to the owner.
 It is therefore highly recommended to have appropriate verifications carried out, from both an environmental and an insolvency standpoint.

-The question on potential responsibility for soil contamination is answered differently depending on the structure of the acquisition, with legal protection being available only in asset transactions.
+The potential responsibility for soil contamination depends on the structure of the acquisition, with legal protection being available only in asset transactions.

 The (most relevant) trigger event of soil formalities and sanitation is the “transfer of a risk land”.
-Although the concept might differ depending on the Region concerned, an “asset deal” – being a straightforward purchase or the granting of a right in rem – shall most of the time qualify as a “transfer”.
-The question of whether one can speak about a “risk land” shall depend on the activities effectively carried out (with or without environmental permit) in the premises.
+Although the concept might differ depending on the Region concerned, an “asset deal” – being a straightforward purchase or the granting of a right in rem – shall most often qualify as a “transfer” in Brussels and Flanders.
+The question of whether one can speak about a “risk land” shall depend on the activities effectively carried out in the premises (with or without an environmental permit).
 If the asset transaction concerns a “risk land”, then the transferor has the obligation to perform a soil study and, depending on the results, to execute sanitation measures prior to the transfer.
 Even if the responsibility for complying with these soil formalities lies with the transferor, it can be shifted to the transferee if certain conditions are met.